Buffy Sainte-Marie: Personal life

-Claim of Indigenous identity
+Claim of Indigenous identity and retirement

 Copy of Sainte-Marie's birth certificate issued by the town of Stoneham, Massachusetts, U.S.

-Sainte-Marie has claimed that she was born on the Piapot 75 reserve in the Qu'Appelle Valley, Saskatchewan, Canada, to Cree parents.
-She has also claimed that, at the age of two or three, she was taken from her parents as part of the Sixties Scoop—a government policy, started in 1951, by which Indigenous children were taken from their families, communities, and cultures for placement with families that were not of First Nations heritage.
+Sainte-Marie's 2018 authorized biography asserted she was "probably born" on the Piapot 75 reserve in the Qu'Appelle Valley, Saskatchewan.
+She also claimed that, at the age of two or three, she was taken from her Cree parents as part of the Sixties Scoop, a government policy started in 1951 (at which time she was in fact ten years old in Massachusetts, not two or three years old in Saskatchewan), in which Indigenous children were removed from their families, communities, and cultures, and placed with families not of First Nations heritage.
+Throughout her career, Sainte-Marie claimed to have been adopted and to have no knowledge of her birthplace or biological parents.

+From the start, newspapers referred to her as Algonquin, full-blooded Algonquin, Mi'kmaq, or half-Mi'kmaq.
+For example, a concert review in The Oshawa Times in October 1964 described her as "full-blooded Cree" going on to state that "Buffy (it used to be Beverly) Sainte Marie was born in Craven, Sask., near Regina, and while still a baby was adopted by a part-white, part-Micmac Indian family and raised in Massachusetts."
+An article about Sainte-Marie published in The Canadian Statesman in 1995 included biographical information which stated: "Born to Cree Indian parents on the Piapot Reserve in Saskatchewan, [she] was orphaned when she was only a few months old.
+Her adoptive parents moved her to Massachusetts."

-Early in her career, various newspapers referred to her as Algonquin, full-blooded Algonquin, Mi'kmaq, and half-Mi'kmaq.
-The first reference to Sainte-Marie being Cree that CBC News could locate during its investigation of her identity came in December 1963, when the Vancouver Sun called her a "Cree Indian".
-Sainte-Marie reiterated that she has community ties with the Piapot First Nation and that she was adopted as an adult by Chief Emile Piapot and Clara Starblanket.
-Emile's great-granddaughter Ntawnis Piapot has corroborated this, saying Sainte-Marie was adopted according to traditional Cree customs over "days and months and years".
+Sainte-Marie claimed community ties to the Piapot First Nation and her adoption as an adult by Chief Emile Piapot and Clara Starblanket.
+Emile's great-granddaughter Ntawnis Piapot corroborated this, saying Sainte-Marie was adopted according to traditional Cree customs over "days and months and years".

-Some members of the Sainte-Marie family had attempted to clarify her European ancestry in the 1960s and 1970s, but the singer threatened them with legal action for doing so.
-In December 1964, Arthur Santamaria, Sainte-Marie's paternal uncle, wrote to the Wakefield Daily Item, which published his editorial that Sainte-Marie "has no Indian blood in her" and "not a bit" of Cree heritage.
-Her brother, Alan Sainte-Marie, also wrote to newspapers, including the Denver Post in 1972, to clarify that his sister was not born on a reservation, has Caucasian parents, and that "to associate her with the Indian and to accept her as his spokesman is wrong".
+Members of the Sainte-Marie family attempted to clarify her ancestry in the 1960s and 1970s.
+In 1964, Arthur Santamaria, Sainte-Marie's uncle, wrote in the Wakefield Daily Item that Sainte-Marie "has no Indian blood" and "not a bit" of Cree heritage.
+Her brother, Alan Sainte-Marie, told newspapers, including the Denver Post in 1972, that his sister was not born on a reservation but was the child of Caucasian parents, and that "to associate her with the Indian and to accept her as his spokesman is wrong".